 The Bank's principal business activities are retail banking products and services, including a premium banking segment, and corporate banking products to small, medium and large businesses.
-The Bank is engaged in a program of the EBRD to support the businesses of small to medium sized companies by providing them with lending facilities.
+The Bank is engaged in a program of the MSP Bank (Russian Bank for Small and Medium Enterprises Support) to support the businesses of small to medium sized companies by providing them with lending facilities.

-The activities of the Bank are regulated by the Central Bank of Russian Federation (the "CBR").
+The activities of the Bank are regulated by the Central Bank of the Russian Federation ("the CBR").
 The Bank operates under General Banking License No 2216.